 Abstract

-Autism spectrum condition (ASC) is a neurodevelopmental disorder which core features are social deficits. one of the key aspects of social communication is emotional competence, the ability to express, recognize, understand and regulate emotions.
-Evidence suggests that from early childhood individuals with autism show different developmental trajectories on their ability to process and to recognize emotions from paralinguistic emotional cues in the face, body language and tone of voice, as well as difficulty to integrate these cues in context and lack in emotional language (Chaidi & Drigas, 2020; S. Fridenson-Hayo et al., 2016; Mazzoni et al., 2020).
+Autism spectrum condition (ASC) is a neurodevelopmental disorder characterized fundamentally by social deficits.
+Emotional competence – the ability to express, recognize, understand, and regulate emotions – is a key aspect of social communication.
+Evidence suggests that from early childhood, individuals with autism lack emotional language.
+Their development of their ability to process and recognize emotions from paralinguistic emotional facial, body language, and voice tone cues differs from that of neuro-typical children.
+They also have difficulty integrating these cues in context.

-There have been many different attempts to teach people with ASC how to recognize and understand emotions (Adibsereshki et al., 2015; Begeer et al., 2010), With increasing interest in computer-based interventions (CBI).
-However, most of the research focused on teaching facial expressions cues among high functioning autism, and had limited results in generalization to natural social interaction ( Fridenson-Hayo et al., 2017; Golan et al., 2006)
+Numerous approaches to teaching people with ASC how to recognize and understand emotions have been tried, with recent increased interest in computer-based interventions (CBI).
+However, most of the research, focusing on teaching facial expressions cues to those with high functioning autism, has had limited results in generalization to natural social interaction.

-The current study main goal is to assess the effect of emotional competence CBI in children with high and low functioning (HF/LF) autism.
-This research will include 120 participants, divided to 3 groups: (1) 30 HF-ASC children 6-9 years old and 30 LF-ASC children 10-12 years old that will take part of the intervention program (2) 30 HF-ASC children and 30 LF-ASC children that will not take part of the intervention (3) 30 neuro-typical children.
+This study’s main goal is to assess CBI’s effect on emotional competence among children with high and low functioning (HF/LF) autism.
+This research will include 120 participants, divided into three groups: 30 6–9-year-old HF-ASC children and 30 10–12-year-old LF-ASC children who will participate in the intervention program; 30 HF-ASC children and 30 LF-ASC children who will not participate in the intervention; and 30 neuro-typical children.

-The research will include 4 stages: (1) pre assessment tests to all participants (2) intervention program that will be administered by a certified educational staff for 18 weeks (3) evaluations immediately after the intervention (4) evaluations 10 weeks after theintervention.
+The research’s four stages are: pre-assessment tests for all participants; an intervention program administered by a certified educational staff for 18 weeks; evaluations immediately after the intervention; and evaluations 10 weeks post-intervention.